delaneyj/datastar/backends/go/site/static/md/guide/go_deeper.md

 <div data-store="{value:'hello world'}"></div>
 ```

+The contents is just a set of data that can evaluated

+1. into a valid Javascript Object
-The contents is just a set of data that can evaluated by [JSON.parse](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) and will convert this data into a tree of signals and merge into a store that tracks all of the reactivity on the page.
+2. converted into a tree of signals
+3. merge into a store that tracks all of the reactivity on the page.

 In this case we want there to be a a single `value` signal with the contents of `'hello world'`.
+Normally you'd have to write a bunch of code to make this happen but with Datastar you just add a `data-store` attribute and think declaratively.

 ## Models